Through The Henry Samueli School of Engineering, FABcamp Students will:

 Each day of FABcamp will focus on a different engineering discipline .
 Participants will also work in teams on discipline specific engineering design challenges.
 Finally participants will receive instruction in computer aided design, rapid prototyping and fabrication technologies.

-FABcamp 3.0 builds on the content introduced in FABcamp and FABcamp 2.0.
-Participants will learn how to utilize sensors to measure their surroundings (including thermometers, accelerometers, distance sensors, light sensors, moisture sensors, etc).
+FABcamp 3.0 builds on content from FABcamp and FABcamp 2.0 and will introduce students to Internet of Things (IoT) technologies .
+Participants will learn how to utilize sensors to measure their surroundings (including thermometers, accelerometers, distance sensors, light sensors, moisture sensors, etc…).
 They will learn how to utilize actuators to provide light, motion, sound, and video.
 Campers will then learn the latest in 3-D printing technology to build hardware to encapsulate their sensors and actuators making their projects come to life.
 Finally, participants will continue to build their coding skills and use programming to design the latest systems with Raspberry Pi and Arduino platforms.
+(Prerequisite – FABcamp 2.0)

 FABcamp will be held in state-of-the-art laboratories at the University of California, Irvine and run from 8:00am to 4:00pm.
 Space is limited to 30 students per session.